Friday, April 15, 2011

 After his longest musical silence yet, broken only by the surprise reunion of Pink Floyd with Roger Waters for the Live 8 charity concert, David Gilmour was content to be taken on the strength of his own name again.
 Such things happen when a guy turns sixty.

 On An Island was co-produced with the legendary Chris Thomas, who’d mixed both The Dark Side Of The Moon and The Division Bell (among other things), and Phil Manzanera, a unique guitarist best known for his work with Roxy Music.
-Rick Wright appears on a few tracks (and indeed, the subsequent tour) but Nick Mason is absent.
+Richard Wright appears on a few tracks (and indeed, the subsequent tour) but Nick Mason is absent.

 Much of the album suggests the feeling of floating downstream, particular on the floating title track, wrapped comfortably within the harmonies of David Crosby and Graham Nash.
 “Smile” is a pretty little love song, recorded nearly by himself with his wife on some vocals.
 The most schizophrenic song is “A Pocketful Of Stones”, which begins slowly for about a minute before switching to a poignant piano accompaniment under lyrics that have been suggested to be about either Syd Barrett or George W. Bush.
 The album even ends in a cycle, with the aptly titled “Where We Start” reprising the mood and feel of the early tracks.